-Communications Coordinator.
+Communications Director.
 Nichole holds a Doctorate of Worship Studies from the Robert E. Webber Institute for Worship Studies, a Master of Arts in Christian Leadership from Hope International University, and a Bachelor of Arts in Music from Kent State University.
 As an award-winning piano instructor and collaborative pianist, Nichole has taught private piano lessons since 2006 and is currently the staff accompanist for the choral departments of Green Local Schools and Northwest Middle School Choirs in Northeast Ohio, where she also serves on the Worship Leadership Team of New Life Tabernacle.
 Nichole was the recipient of the 2017 Steinway & Sons Top Teacher Award and the 2019 Church Mutual Religious Scholars Award.

 Coordinator of Missional Relations and Director of the GROW Center.
 Frank Fortunato has served in music ministry his entire lifetime.
 He taught college music courses followed by music ministry with Operation Mobilization’s mission ships.
 Frank completed his Master’s studies in ethnomusicology and a doctorate in worship studies from the Robert E. Webber Institute for Worship Studies.
 Frank serves as the international worship consultant for OM, and as an arts-in-mission advocate with various global Christian networks.
 He is the Vice President of The International Council of Ethnodoxologists (ICE).
 He serves as the Coordinator of Missional Relations for the Webber Institute and directs the Institute’s GROW (Global Renewal of Worship).
 He is the founder of OM’s Heart Sounds International, a ministry producing indigenous worship recordings mostly in restricted parts of the world.
-Frank co-authored All the World is Singing—Glorifying God through the worship music of the nations, and co-edited Worship and Mission for the Global Church-an Ethnodoxology Handbook.
+Frank co-authored All the World is Singing—Glorifying God through the worship music of the Nations and co-edited Worship and Mission for the Global Church-an Ethnodoxology Handbook.
 The Fortunatos are based at the OM USA headquarters in Atlanta.

 Academic Dean.
 Dinelle Frankland has been serving as Minister of Worship and Choirs at First Christian Church in Clinton, Illinois since September 2019.
 From 2003-2021, she served as Professor of Worship Studies at Lincoln Christian Seminary in Lincoln, Illinois, where she developed a Master of Arts in Formative Worship degree.
 She also served as academic dean at LCS from 2011-2015.